KohlsTechnology/hierarchy/README.md

 ### Environment variables in the hierarchy

-Hierarchy allows the use of operating system environment variables to make it even more flexible.
-The variables must be in the format `${NAME}`, only consist of letters, numbers, and underscores, and must start with a letter.
+Hierarchy allows the use of environment variables to make it even more flexible.
+The variables must: be in the format `${NAME}`, only consist of letters, numbers, and underscores, and start with a letter.
 The environment variable names will be converted to upper case to avoid ambiguity.
 If an environment variable is not found, the program will error out to avoid generating the wrong data.

 #### Example
 ```